Here's another forged "500 Homerun Club" baseball that recently sold on Ebay.

 I’ve never been the biggest fan of Ronnie James Dio.
 I’m not much into heavy metal music and in high school, I hated the stoner kids that all wore Iron Maiden or Dio shirts.
-In fact, Rolling Stone magazine once posted a story about how Iron Maiden at one time, had sold more T-shirts…Continue
+In fact, Rolling Stone magazine once posted a story about how Iron Maiden at one time, had sold more T-shirts than record albums.…Continue

 I was trying to decide what to blog about today.
 I had heard that Zsa Zsa Gabor had a huge auction going on.
 That wacky guy she was married to was selling off a lot of her stuff.
 Yet I don’t think there’s enough interesting in her.
 The late actress hasn’t been relevant in decades.
-And the…Continue
+And the last time she made the news was for slapping a cop [side…Continue

 It was on my mind a lot yesterday (that almost sounds like a Ray Charles song).
 I was talking to a friend about a Fantasy Football controversy we were having (believe me, as I write that, I realize how nerdy that makes me sound).
 He screamed into the phone, “Oh my god!
 Trump just won Ohio.
 This election is all over.”

 That was four hours before it was…Continue

 Added by Josh Board on November 9, 2016 at 3:08pm — No Comments

 When Autograph Magazine could be found in newsstands everywhere, I enjoyed writing columns and stories for the publication.
 I still love writing the blogs.

 Steve Cyrkin brought in a lot of interesting people to write for the magazine, but one person bugged me.
 Not on a personal level, but what it was she wrote about.
 It was handwriting analysis.

 Now, as somebody that loves autographs – it’s something I should’ve really dug.…Continue

 Added by Josh Board on September 21, 2015 at 9:37pm — 4 Comments